intel/neural-compressor/docs/source/validated_model_list.md

 ## Validated Quantization Examples

+> Notes: v2.2 release data will be updated in 1-2 weeks after the release.

 Performance results test on ​​01/04/2023 with Intel Xeon Platinum 8380 Scalable processor, using 1 socket, 4 cores/instance, 8 instances and batch size 1.

 Performance varies by use, configuration and other factors.
 See [platform configuration](./platform_configuration.md) for configuration details.
 For more complete information about performance and benchmark results, visit www.intel.com/benchmarks